 Take a look over here to see our list of things we want to see in the finale!
 While it may be a bummer that the ratings didn’t go up this week, just remember that Outlander is Starz’s #2 series and, as reported last week, more than 5 million viewers that are watching weekly when you factor in all of the different ways in which people watch such as On-Demand and streaming via the app.

 Also, be sure to like CarterMatt on Facebook for additional insight on both Outlander and some other shows we cover.
 (Photo: Starz.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!